Type of Program: Army Deactivated Nuclear Power Plant Program, MH-1A - STURGIS– James River Reserve Fleet, VA

 The Baltimore District is currently pursuing a decommissioning permit for the STURGIS through the Director, United States Army Nuclear and Combating Weapons of Mass Destruction Agency.
 The decommissioning permit will outline the activities required to ensure protection of human health and the environment during the final decommissioning and dismantlement of the deactivated reactor.

 Background: The MH-1A power reactor was last operated on July 1, 1976.
 In the following two years, the Army removed all special nuclear material and radioactive waste from the facility.
 Additionally, crews decontaminated all areas outside the secondary shielding and placed the remaining radioactive materials in a safe configuration for long-term storage.
 The MH-1A STURGIS barge has been moored at the James River Reserve Fleet since Sept.
 28, 1978, except for times of periodic dry dock maintenance.

 The Baltimore District completed characterization efforts to better quantify the remaining radiological and chemical constituents.
 This information was used to support costs estimates and request funding to complete decommissioning of the MH-1A and terminate the Army Reactor Permit.

 Decommissioning and Disposal - Status and Proposed Action:

-On March 27, 2014, Baltimore District awarded a $34,663,325.34 contract to CB&I Federal Services LLC (CB&I) for the decommissioning, dismantling and disposal of the MH-1A nuclear reactor which is installed on the STURGIS barge.
+The U.S. Army Corps of Engineers, Baltimore District awarded a $34,663,325.34 contract to CB&I Federal Services LLC (CB&I) for the decommissioning, dismantling and disposal of the MH-1A nuclear reactor, which is installed on the STURGIS barge.
 Before being shutdown in 1976, the MH-1A nuclear reactor was used to generate electricity for military and civilian use.
 The reactor was de-fueled, decontaminated, and sealed before being towed to the James River Reserve Fleet at Joint Base Langley Eustis, VA; where it is currently being stored and maintained.